-The new data of the TOTEM Collaboration on the elastic differential cross sections at 13 TeV have two sets of data - at small momentum transfer 1 and at middle and large momentum transfer 2.
-Recently, the first set of data has created a wide discussion of the determination of the total cross section and the value of $\rho(t = 0)$ (for example ^{3,4,5}).
-A research of the structure of the elastic hadron scattering amplitude at superhigh energies and small momentum transfer - t can give a connection between the experimental knowledge and the basic asymptotic theorems based on first principles ^{6,7,8}.
-It gives information about the hadron interaction at large distances where the perturbative QCD does not work 9, and a new theory as, for example, instanton or string theories must be developed.
+The new data of the TOTEM Collaboration on the elastic differential cross sections at 13 TeV have two sets of data - at small momentum transfer [1] and at middle and large momentum transfer [2].
+Recently, the first set of data has created a wide discussion of the determination of the total cross section and the value of $\rho(t = 0)$ (for example [3, 4, 5]).
+A research of the structure of the elastic hadron scattering amplitude at superhigh energies and small momentum transfer - t can give a connection between the experimental knowledge and the basic asymptotic theorems, which are based on first principles [6, 7, 8].
+It gives information about the hadron interaction at large distances where the perturbative QCD does not work [9], and a new theory, as, for example, instantons or string theories, must be developed.

-Usually, a small region of t is taken into account for extraction of the sizes of σ{tot} and $\rho(t = 0)$ (for example ^{1,10}).
-Really, already in the analysis of the UA4/2 data it was shown that the value of $\rho(s,t)$ has a phenomenological meaning, as its determination requires some model assumptions 11.
-A simple exponential approximation of the data gave $\rho = 0.24$ from the UA4 data and $\rho = 0.129$ from UA4/2 data (both at $\sqrt{s} = 540$ GeV.
-More complicated analyses gave $\rho = 0.19$ from the UA4 data and $\rho = 0.16$ from UA4/2 data 11.
-Hence, this is not an experimental problem but a theoretical one 12.
-A phenomenological form of the scattering amplitude determined for small t can lead to very different differential cross sections at larger t.
+Usually, a small region of the t is taken into account for extraction of the sizes of σ{tot} and $\rho(t=0)$ (for example [1, 12]).
+Really, already in the analysis of the UA4/2 data it was shown that the value of $\rho(s,t)$ has some phenomenological sense, as its determination requires some model assumptions [10].
+The simple exponential approximation of the data gave $\rho = 0.24$ from the UA4 data and $\rho = 0.129$ from UA4/2 data (both at $\sqrt{s} = 540$ GeV.
+More complicated analyses gave $\rho = 0.19$ from the UA4 data and $\rho = 0.16$ from UA4/2 data [10].
+Hence it is do not the experimental problem, but the theoretical problem [11].
+A phenomenological form of the scattering amplitude are determined for small t can lead to very different differential cross sections at larger t.
 Especially, it is connected with the differential cross section at 13 TeV, as the diffraction minimum is located at a non-large t.

-Also, a very important moment is related with the question how the experimental uncertainty, which is usually named experimental errors, is used in our fitting procedure.
-In fact, the actual background rates and shapes of the measured distributions are sensitive to a number of experimental quantities such as calibration constants, detector geometries, poorly known material budgets within experiments, particle identification efficiencies, etc. A 'systematic error', referred to by a high energy physicist, usually corresponds to a 'nuisance parameter' by a statistician.
+Also the very important moment is related with the question how the experimental uncertainty, which usually are named as experimental errors, used in the our fitting procedure.
+In fact, the actual background rates and shapes of the measured distributions are sensitive to a number of experimental quantities, such as calibration constants, detector geometries, poorly known material budgets within experiments, particle identification efficiencies etc. A 'systematic error', referred to by a high energy physicist, usually corresponds to a 'nuisance parameter' by a statistician.